hyperledger-archives/sawtooth-rfcs/text/0000-pbft-regular-view-change.md

 [guide-level-explanation]: #guide-level-explanation

-In order to mitigate the effects of the "unfair ordering" and "silent leader" problems, Sawtooth PBFT will force regular view changes.
+In order to mitigate the effects of the "unfair ordering" and "silent leader" problems, Sawtooth PBFT will perform view changes in two new cases.

-Forcing regular view changes measured by the number of blocks committed mitigates the "unfair ordering" problem by giving every node a chance to be unfair for a period of blocks.
+In the first case, regular view changes are forced based on the number of committed blocks.
+This mitigates the "unfair ordering" problem by giving every node a chance to be unfair for a period of blocks.
 This is inspired by how the Tendermint consensus algorithm handles the problem and how lottery-style algorithms handle the problem, where a new leader can be elected for every block.

-Forcing regular view changes while the network is idle mitigates the "silent orderer" problem by limiting the amount of time a faulty leader can stall the network.
+In the second case, nodes propose a view change when the network is idle for too long.
+This mitigates the "silent orderer" problem by limiting the amount of time a faulty leader can stall the network.

 The setting `sawtooth.consensus.pbft.forced_view_change_period` determines how often, measured in blocks, a view change should be forced.
-After transitioning from the Finished to NotStarted state, a node will check whether a view change should be forced and, if so, vote for one.
+After transitioning from the Finished to NotStarted state, a node will check whether a view change should be forced and, if so, immediately change views.
+Specifically, the node will not perform a view change by proposing a view change and collecting votes.

 The setting `sawtooth.consensus.pbft.idle_timeout` is set to an integer and represents how long to wait in between committing a block and starting a round of consensus on a new block before starting a view change.
-After transitioning to the NotStarted state from any other state, if a node has not already started a view, the node will start a timer based on this setting and, if it expires before a new block is proposed, will vote for a view change.
+After transitioning to the NotStarted state from any other state the node will start a timer based on this setting and, if it expires before a new block is proposed, will vote for a view change.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation